Torque-Lab/mointering/README.md

 2. **In Production Mode**:
    - Kubernetes Ingress/Load Balancer routes `/api` of  requests of frontend url to Express backend
    - and by this we are  at same origin for all requests and we strict all security policies

-### why this architecture?

-- **Best of Both Worlds**: Combines Next.js frontend capabilities with Express backend flexibility and to maintain cleaner routes and full flexibility to add integrations
-- **I don't like nextjs as backend for api routes so i figure out some solutions to integrate nextjs with express like they are in same origin ans this is integration safe and secure and scalable without any problems**

 #### Authentication Flow
 - **Cookie-based Authentication** with strict security policies:
   - Secure, HttpOnly cookies for access and refresh tokens